 Directors and Trustees:

-Debbie E Taylor Deputy Chair – (Carer) Former CEO of a charity for the physically disabled.
+Debbie E Taylor Deputy Chair Former CEO of a charity for physically disabled people.

-Graham Thompson Treasurer – (Former Carer) Qualified accountant, works with other charities.
+Graham Thompson Treasurer Qualified accountant, works with a range of charities.

-Carol Shiel Trustee (Carer) Experience of charities working with mental health and old age.
+Carol Shiel Experience of working with mental health and older peoples’ charities.

-David Brown Trustee – Works with the voluntary sector, former CEO Business and management skill.
+David Brown Works with the voluntary sector, former CEO with business and management skills.

 How we use your information